 VESS supports a smaller membership model in order to create a comfortable and collegial environment for the sharing of ideas at meetings and at other System engagements.
 As a result, the relationship between members is more cohesive and supportive than some larger networking groups.
 VESS Principals value the advice they derive from one another and from the System’s Executives.

 Member schools are able to share in a range of learning opportunities.
 Principals and Business Managers are provided with leadership and governance based professional development presentations, at meetings and the Annual Conference.
 Teachers and student leaders are offered the opportunity to attend system-wide learning events, which not only offer high calibre presenters, but also the chance to meet and collaborate with counterparts from other member schools.
-And the introduction of the VESS Learning Leaders Network provides a forum for group learning and evidence-based research to be conducted by the curriculum leaders within VESS schools.
+And the VESS Learning Leaders Network provides a forum for group learning and evidence-based research to be conducted by the curriculum leaders within VESS schools.

 VESS acts as a conduit between the Commonwealth and Victorian Governments, which means that members generally do not need to deal directly and individually with the education departments at both levels of government.
 Many of the reporting requirements for State and Commonwealth funding are done by the VESS Office on behalf of member schools.